Social Security Disability FAQs

 - You have a physical or mental condition that prevents you from being able to work

-- Your condition is expected to last for at least one-year or result in death
+- Your condition lasted/is expected to last for at least one year or result in death

-- You have worked at least five of the last ten years as of the date you became disabled (unless you can prove you suffered a disability at or before the age of 22)
+- You have worked at least 5 of the last 10 years as of the date you became disabled (unless you can prove you suffered a disability at or before the age of 22)

 Under federal law, you cannot receive payments until you have been disabled for at least five months.
 Payments typically start during the sixth month of your disability.

 According to the Social Security Administration, a disability refers to any physical or mental condition that prevents you from being able to work.
-This can include cancer, multiple sclerosis, Parkinson's disease, rheumatoid arthritis, HIV or AIDS, etc. Your disability has to be severe enough that it prevents you from being able to work at any type of job, not just your current job.
+This can include cancer, multiple sclerosis, Parkinson's disease, rheumatoid arthritis, HIV/AIDS, etc. Your disability has to be severe enough that it prevents you from being able to work at any type of job, not just your current job.